jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (b) give interested persons a reasonable time to make representations about the proposed rules; and (c) consult such persons and groups as the Secretary considers appropriate.
 (3) If there is any conflict between rules made under this section and the provisions of clause 8 of Schedule 6, the rules override clause 8.
-(4) Rules made under this section are regulations for the purposes of the Acts and Regulations Publication Act 1989 and the Regulations (Disallowance) Act 1989.
+(4) Rules made under this section are a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 18A Recommendation that student should attend particular school
 (1) The Secretary may, on the recommendation of the chief executive of the department for the time being responsible for the administration of the Children, Young Persons, and Their Families Act 1989, direct the board of a State school to enrol at the school any person; and in that case the board must do so.